Man Candy Monday: Prinny!

 If you’d like to see Hugh in action, watch his introductory scene on YouTube (and then watch the whole thing while you’re at it!).

-Alright, let’s do this.
-Which Prinny would you shag?
+Alright, which Prinny would you shag?

 Decisions decisions Re shagging Prinny.
 I’m torn btw Hugh Bonneville and Julian.
 Can I shag both?
 ‘Demmed elusive Pimpernel’.